IBM-Cloud/terraform-provider-ibm/website/docs/r/cloud_functions_action.html.markdown

 # ibm\_cloud_functions_action

 Create, update, or delete [IBM Cloud Functions actions](https://console.bluemix.net/docs/openwhisk/openwhisk_actions.html#openwhisk_actions).
+Actions are stateless code snippets that run on the IBM Cloud Functions platform.
+An action can be written as a JavaScript, Swift, or Python function, a Java method, or a custom executable program packaged in a Docker container.
+To bundle and share related actions, use the `cloud_functions_package` resource.

 ## Example Usage